About the Facility

 Membership

-A year long membership is $25, and a family annual membership is $35.
-Memberships are required to participate in no-cost programs.
-No-cost memberships are available to income eligible families that apply for the Ann Arbor Parks and Recreation Scholarship program.
+Memberships are annual and start the day you sign up (it does not follow the calendar year).
+The cost of membership is $25 per individual; $35 per family (two adults).
+No-cost memberships are available to income eligible families that apply for the Ann Arbor Parks and Recreation Scholarship Program.
 Nonmembers may try each program, once, at no cost, prior to making their determination to join.
 Participation in a program following the free trial will incur a cost, depending on the program, per person for nonmembers.

 Rent the Senior Center